ugomeda/serial-teleinfo/README.md

 ### serial_teleinfo.ValueUpdater

-This utility class manages a background thread to update values undefinitely.
+This utility class manages a background thread to update values indefinitely.
 It will automatically handle reconnection to the serial port and ignore temporary errors or reccuring unknown keys.